 - Generate custom reports from the data that is collected; and

 - Instantly share assessment findings and security best practices across all stakeholder agencies and jurisdictions.

-Most importantly, a digitized online assessment is ideal for ‘liberating’ the information gathered, taking it out of unused binders in file cabinets and putting it in on-screen so that experienced security professionals can quickly access and analyze it, leading to a better understanding of what’s working and where the vulnerabilities are, as well as deeper insights into the most significant emerging trends and patterns and the best returns on existing security investments — all of which lead to better overall preparedness.
+Most importantly, a digitized online assessment is ideal for ‘liberating’ the information gathered, taking it out of binders that sit unused in file cabinets and putting it in on-screen so that experienced security professionals can quickly access and analyze it, leading to a better understanding of what’s working and where the vulnerabilities are, as well as deeper insights into the most significant emerging trends and patterns and the best returns on existing security investments — all of which lead to better overall preparedness.

 Amid lingering shock over the Parkland shooting, and despite how overwhelmingly perilous such an event may seem in the moment, it is likewise vital for experienced risk management leaders to remind their communities that active shooters are not the only danger they face.
 Gang violence, illegal drugs, sexual assault, major accidents and a variety of natural hazards also afflict schools on a regular basis, and a well-thought-out safety assessment should ask direct questions about all of them.

 In Florida, for example, while the main concern this year is an active shooter scenario, last year and the year before the dominant issue across the state was a relentless series of tropical storms and hurricanes barreling in from the Atlantic Ocean.
-That’s why each statewide school safety assessment includes detailed questions, for example, on which schools are designated shelters and how long their backup generators can last — information that is vital during natural disasters.
+That’s why each statewide school safety assessment includes detailed questions, for example, on which schools are designated shelters and how long their backup generators will last — information that is vital during natural disasters.